senyosimpson/blog/content/posts/rust-error-handling.md

 One aspect of Rust's community I really enjoy is its grandiose imagination.
 In particular, Rust's language designers have a seemingly unbounded imagination.
 They dream of designing a language that is overwhelmingly pleasant to use.
-In many ways, they are getting this right - adoption for the language is growing even in the face of complex parts such as the borrow checker.
+In many ways, they are getting this right - adoption for the language is growing even in the face of complexity such as the borrow checker.
 Error handling is no different.
 In reading more about error handling, I came across [Jane Lusby]'s RustConf 2020 talk, [Error handling Isn't All About Errors].
-She wrote a [Eyre], a fork of anyhow that adds support for customised error reports.
+She wrote [eyre], a fork of `anyhow` that adds support for customised error reports.
 I encourage you to watch the video and check out the library.
-The core focus of eyre is to further improve error messages/reports.
+The core focus of `eyre` is to further improve error messages/reports.
 It's imagining even more informative errors in Rust.

 ```